Svadilfari/MatrixLabDll/README.md

 ### - get_rows
 Returns the number of rows in matrix
 ### - get_columns
-Returns the number of rows in matrix
+Returns the number of columns in matrix
 ### - get_matrix
-Returns the number of rows in matrix
+Returns the std::vector of std::vectors of matrix rows
 ### - get_row_i
+Get the number i
-Returns the number of rows in matrix
+Returns Matrix -- vector of the elements of i_th row
 ### - get_column_j
+Get the number j
-Returns the number of rows in matrix
+Returns Matrix -- vector of the elements of j_th column
 ### - is_square
-Returns the number of rows in matrix
+Returns true if matrix is square
 ### - is_same_size
-Returns the number of rows in matrix
+Get the Matrix B
+Returns true if this matrix is the same size as B
 ### - can_be_mult
-Returns the number of rows in matrix
+Get the Matrix B
+Returns true if it is possible to multiply this matrix and matrix B
 ### - is_vector
-Returns the number of rows in matrix
+Returns true if this matrix is a vector
 ### - concatenate
+Get the Matrix B
-Returns the number of rows in matrix
+Returns the Matrix -- a concatenation of this matrix and B
 ### - Det
-Returns the number of rows in matrix
+Returns the determinant of the matrix
 ### - Inverse
-Returns the number of rows in matrix
+Returns the Matrix -- inversion of this matrix
 ### - Adamar
+Get the Matrix B
-Returns the number of rows in matrix
+Returns the Matrix -- Adamar multiplication of this matrix and B
 ### - Trace
-Returns the number of rows in matrix
+Returns the trace of this matrix
 ### - Norm
-Returns the number of rows in matrix
+Returns the Norm of this matrix (if this matrix is a vector, returns the norm of vector)
 ### - MaxNorm
-Returns the number of rows in matrix
+Returns the max element of this matrix
 ### - Rank
-Returns the number of rows in matrix
+Returns the rank of this matrix
 ### - Transpose
-Returns the number of rows in matrix
+Returns the Matrix -- transposed version of this matrix